LaxarJS/laxar/docs/manuals/writing_pages.md

 Configuring the layout is done via the `layout` property of the page object.
 Its value is the name of the layout which is in turn a relative path within the layout folder to where the specific layout's assets are located.
-If for example the desired layout is located at `popups/layout_one`, the according page (without any widgets yet) would look like this:
+If for example the desired layout is located at `popups/layout_one`, the corresponding page (without any widgets so far) would look like this:

 <a name="example_1"></a>
 ```JSON